thierryTrolle/nftimable-smart-contract/docgen/docs/NFTimableContract.md

 # Function `createCollectible(uint256 id, uint256 amount, uint256 nftPriceUnit)` {#NFTimableContract-createCollectible-uint256-uint256-uint256-}

+Create NFT collection.

 ## Parameters:

-- `id`: : id of collection, allows to personalise the uri to the json.
+- `id`:  id of collection, allows to personalise the uri to the json.

-- `amount`: : number of NFT in collectible.
+- `amount`:  number of NFT in collectible.

-- `nftPriceUnit`: : price of one NFT in ETH
+- `nftPriceUnit`:  price of one NFT in ETH

 # Function `buy(uint256 id, uint256 amountNFT)` {#NFTimableContract-buy-uint256-uint256-}

-FIXME if the customer wants to buy several NFT so you have to implement buy with safeBatchTransfer
+Buy NFT of collection, FIXME if the customer wants to buy several NFT so you have to implement buy with safeBatchTransfer

 ## Parameters:

-- `id`: : number of NFT in collectible.
+- `id`:  number of NFT in collectible.

-- `amountNFT`: : price of one NFT in ETH
+- `amountNFT`:  price of one NFT in ETH

 # Function `activateResellID(uint256 id, bool activate)` {#NFTimableContract-activateResellID-uint256-bool-}

+activate collection for resell.
 NFTs can only be resold when the entire collection is sold.

 ## Parameters:

-- `id`: : id of collection.
+- `id`:  id of collection.

-- `activate`: : if activate, customer can resell NFT of collection.
+- `activate`:  if activate, customer can resell NFT of collection.

 # Function `isIdActivateForResell(uint256 id) → bool` {#NFTimableContract-isIdActivateForResell-uint256-}

-NFTs can only be resold when the entire collection is sold.
+activate collectible for resell, NFTs can only be resold when the entire collection is sold.

 ## Parameters:

-- `id`: : id of collection.
+- `id`:  id of collection.

 ## Return Values: